Kaiser Permanente Approved for Oral Sleep Apnea Appliances

 If you or anyone you know has questions about excessive snoring, OSA, or the Oral Appliance, please do not hesitate to call our office.
 We work closely with sleep physicians and medical insurance companies in providing this service.

-Dr. Arlenita Gomez-Croddy, DDS is a member of the American Academy of Dental Sleep Medicine and American Academy of Sleep Medicine.
+Dr. Arlenita Gomez-Croddy, DDS is a member of the American Academy of Dental Sleep Medicine and is designated by the American Academy of Sleep Medicine as a ‘qualified dentist’ to treat patients with sleep apnea.

 The Benefit of Mandibular Advancement to the Snoring & OSA Patient is enhanced with Nasal Dilation and Tongue Training!